InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 **Most relevant publications from the group**: AI Consciousness as Interface Representation, [Interfacing Consciousness](https://doi.org/10.3389/fpsyg.2024.1429376)

-**Why it matters?** Operationalizes metaphysical and phenomenological criteria in an empirical framework, allowing AI systems to be benchmarked not for “internal” consciousness, but for the structure of their access to RS.
-Extends the interface paradigm to semantic and inter-agent domains; offering new experimental artifacts.
+**Why it matters?** Operationalizes metaphysical and phenomenological criteria in an empirical framework, allowing AI systems to be benchmarked for the structure of their access to RS.
+Extends our the interface paradigm to semantic and inter-agent domains, offering new experimental artifacts.
 Iteratively informs projects A and B.

 ## Project C: Interdisciplinary Bridging Projects